jaegertracing/documentation/content/docs/next-release/deployment.md

   --reporter.tchannel.host-port=jaeger-collector.jaeger-infra.svc:14267
 ```

+Or add `--reporter.type=grpc` and `--reporter.grpc.host-port=jaeger-collector.jaeger-infra.svc:14250` to use gRPC
+communication with the collector.
+Then the `tchannel` option can be removed.

 In the future we will support different service discovery systems to dynamically load balance
 across several collectors ([issue 213](https://github.com/jaegertracing/jaeger/issues/213)).

 ## Collectors